-That is, u, i, s potentially modifies r if there is some (second) state that may differ from s in the values of some entities, and T maps u, i, and this state into a third state in which r's value differs from that which it had in the second state.
-The contributing factors are those entities whose values affect r's final value.
+That is, u, i, s potentially modifies r if there is some (second) state that may differ from s in the values of some entities, and T maps u, i, and this state into a third state in which some entity function F (value, containment, access set, etc.) on r differs from the second state.
+The contributing factors are r and those entities whose values affect the final F(r).

-For each referential counterpart and each function defined on users, we posit a unique operation that changes an entity or user with respect to that function.
-For example, an operation set $AS(r, new_access_set)$ is the only operation that affects r's access set, and it has no other user-visible effect.
-Further, if the transition is, e. g., from state s to state s, $AS{s}(r)$ is new_access_set if new_access_set is a character string and $V_s(new_access_set)$ if new_access_set is an entity reference.
+For each referential counterpart and each function defined on users, we posit a unique operation that changes an existing entity or user with respect to that function.
+For example, an operation $set_AS(r, new_access_set)$ is the only operation (besides delete(r) and possibly, create(r)) that affects r's access set, and it has no other user-visible effect.
+Further, if the transition is, for example, from state s to state s^ , $AS{s^}(r)$ is new_access_set if new_access_set is a character string and $V_s(new_access_set)$ if new_access_set is an entity reference.
 Changes to the domain of E or U (creation or deletion of entities or users) are also assumed to occur only by explicit request.
-The formal release operation defined later is the single exception to this assumption; it changes the type of r and, potentially, the releaser field of r's value as well.
+The formal release operation defined below is the single exception to this assumption; it changes the type of r and, potentially, the releaser field of r's value as well.